Publications

 Deb, Debal and A.K.
 Ghosh 1999.
 “Land use practices in India: reinstatement and displacement of traditional knowledge.”
 In: B.B.
 Basu (ed), Proceedings of the National Colloquium on Natural Resource Management.
 School of Fundamental Research: Calcutta.

-For a Full List of publications by Debal Deb, click here.
+For a Full List of peer reviewed publications by Debal Deb, click here.